freepn/freepn-proxy-dev/README-dev-install.rst

 * proxy mode - requires browser/environment configuration for local traffic

-Specific configurations vary across OS and applications; most linux distos have a "system" config/env variables, however, the "big" browser apps mainly use their own configuration options (which should include an optin for "use system settings").
+Specific configurations vary across OS and applications; most linux distros have a "system" config/env variables for proxy config, however, the "big" browser apps mainly use their own configuration options (which should include an option for "use system proxy settings").
 Note the same "config" issues also apply to the system trustdb (ie, which trusted certificate store is used by different applications).

+.. tip:: The FoxyProxy plugin for firefox can be used to easily enable
+         disable mutiple proxy configurations for testing.

-* transparent mode -
+* transparent mode - TODO